 Step 2: Retirement Election Form

-MPERS will send you an individualized Retirement Election Form and benefit estimates(s) in the mail.
-The form will show all retirement options for which you are eligible (e.g. benefit payment options, retirement plan, and BackDROP).
+MPERS will send you an individualized Retirement Election Form and benefit estimate(s) in the mail.
+The form will show all retirement options for which you are eligible (e.g., benefit payment options, retirement plan, and BackDROP).
 If you are eligible for BackDROP, you will also receive a BackDROP Distribution Form and Special Tax Notice brochure.
-The benefit estimate(s) are designed to provide you the information you need to help you make an informed retirement decision.

-5. Complete the $5,000 Beneficiary Designation Form (if applicable)
+- Complete the $5,000 Beneficiary Designation Form (if applicable).

-6. Complete the Designation of Agent Form (optional)
+- Complete the Designation of Agent Form (optional).

 Deductions From Your MPERS Benefit

-Medical Insurance Plan premiums: You will need to contact your insurance representative for an appointment to set up your insurances for retirement and discuss annual leave and comp-time payouts.
+Medical Insurance Plan premiums: You will need to contact your insurance representative for an appointment to set up your insurance for retirement and discuss annual leave and comp-time payouts.

 Phone: MoDOT (877) 863-9406

-Optional Life Insurance premiums: You will need to contact your insurance representative for an appointment to set up your insurances for retirement.
+Optional Life Insurance premiums: You will need to contact your insurance representative for an appointment to set up your insurance for retirement.

 Phone: MoDOT (877) 863-9406